akmasaupe/fiori-element/README.md

-## SAP Fiori Elements - Demo Projects
+## SAP Fiori Element - Demo Projects

+This is a repository for hosting SAP Fiori Element Demo Project